vanya-farz/interns-gitExercise/README.md

 * https://www.linkedin.com/in/alan-lopezgarcia/
 * Message: Hope this is at least not your ~worst~ training process ;D
 2. You
-* A contact
+* A contact Ixan
 * Message: A message...
+Jejeje un mensaje